mohitxskull/scripts/README.md

 ## Scripts

 ### `git.sh`

 source: `/src/git.src.sh`
 wrapper: `git.sh`

-> don't get scared by the obfuscated code in `git.sh`, it is just a wrapper that will download the real script from github and execute it, it will take care that you use the `latest version` of the script.
+> don't get confuse by `git.sh` file its just a wrapper for `git.src.sh` which is the actual script. `git.sh` is just a wrapper to update the script from github.

 This script will help you with github cmds.